Blog

 • Embedded Analytics: With an API-first approach, Jaspersoft equips developers with all the functionalities needed to create embedded dashboards.
 This is done via JavaScript framework and powerful back-end services via REST to handle accesses, SSO, multi-tenancy, etc.

-• Flexibility: Jaspersoft can be deployed on cloud, on-premise, hybrid or even microservices-based architectures.
+• Flexible deployment: Jaspersoft can be deployed on cloud, on-premise, hybrid or even microservices-based architectures.
 Furthermore, the source code can be easily modified to build custom features.

 • Made for developers: Unlike many BI tools that are designed for business users, Jaspersoft provides the required functionalities and control for developers through APIs and a supportive community.